LiveWell's Policy Agenda

 LiveWell Colorado’s mission is to increase access to healthy eating and active living by removing barriers that inequitably and disproportionately affect low-income communities and people of color.

 Our policy agenda reflects this commitment.
-LiveWell works at the local, state and national level to advance a comprehensive policy agenda that supports a sustainable, equitable and health-promoting food system, as well as an accessible and equitable active living and transportation environment.
+LiveWell advances a comprehensive policy agenda that supports a sustainable, equitable and health-promoting food system, as well as an accessible and equitable active living and transportation environment.

-Our policy agenda is informed by partners across Colorado, including community coalitions, individuals passionate about HEAL, local, state and national organizations, and other policy experts.
-In 2018, we are working to ensure that:
+Our policy agenda is informed by partners across Colorado, including community coalitions, program partners, local, state and national organizations, and other policy experts.
+In 2019, we are pursuing and supporting: